jfmaes/aws_mini_ad/README.md

 The prod environment spins up a preprovisioned (snapshotted) range that was provisioned with the ansible playbooks in the dev folder.
 Several helper scripts are also available to create snapshots yourself, make AMI's public and duplicate them accross regions.

+This repository now houses two workshops, one lateral movement detection workshop and one privesc workshop. folder structure is simmilar between the two workshops.

 To spin up the AWS AD environment you can use